PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Introduction

-Moreover, deep learning frameworks \cite{paszke2019pytorch, abadi2016tensorflow, mxnet, jax} have facilitated the emergence of open-source software on deep learning on graphs \cite{pytorch_geometric, rozemberczki2021pytorch, dlg, hu2021efficient, spektral, StellarGraph}.
+\looseness=-1 Moreover, deep learning frameworks \cite{pytorch, abadi2016tensorflow, mxnet, jax} have facilitated the emergence of open-source software on deep learning on graphs \cite{pytorch_geometric, rozemberczki2021pytorch, dlg, hu2021efficient, spektral, StellarGraph}.
 Such open-source libraries are essential to the practical success and large-scale deployment of graph machine learning systems \cite{rozemberczki2021pytorch}.
 However, despite the popularity of signed and directed networks, there does not exist an open-source library to include GNNs as well as related data processing methods on them.
-This motivates the design of our open-source software, called \textit{PyTorch Geometric Signed Directed} (PyGSD), which is an extension library of the popular \textit{PyTorch Geometric} (PyG) \cite{pytorch_geometric}, but is specially designed for signed and directed networks.
+This motivates the design of our open-source library, called \textit{PyTorch Geometric Signed Directed} (PyGSD), which is an extension library of the popular \textit{PyTorch Geometric} (PyG) \cite{pytorch_geometric}, but is specially designed for signed and directed networks.

-\textbf{Main contributions.} Our main contributions are as follows: \\ 1) We present \textit{PyTorch Geometric Signed Directed} (PyGSD), the first deep learning software for graph neural networks in signed and directed networks.
-This is open-source software equipped with public releases, documentation, code examples, continuous integration, unit tests and code coverage checks. \\ 2) We provide easy-to-use GNN models, synthetic data generators and real-world data loaders, as well as task-specific evaluation metrics and loss functions for signed and directed networks in PyGSD. \\ 3) We review typical tasks, loss functions and evaluation metrics in the analysis of signed and directed networks, and we evaluate task performance of GNNs available in PyGSD on synthetic and real-world data sets.
+\textbf{Main contributions.} \bb (1) We present \textit{PyTorch Geometric Signed Directed} (PyGSD), the first deep learning library for graph neural networks in signed and directed networks.
+This is an open-source library equipped with public releases, documentation, code examples, continuous integration, unit tests and code coverage checks. \bb (2) We provide easy-to-use GNN models, synthetic data generators and real-world data loaders, as well as task-specific evaluation metrics and loss functions for signed and directed networks in PyGSD. \bb (3) We evaluate task performance of GNNs available in PyGSD and provide insights into which methods to choose for which tasks.